Jump to: Spoilers (12)

 The fictional company Tuckersoft is heavily based on Imagine Software, who had a similar stance with high-profile, big-earning programmers, dedicated teams for graphics and sound etc. Imagine went bust and wound up in the High Court on 9th July 1984 - the day that Bandersnatch begins.

 Bandersnatch was a real-life video game project that was being developed by Imagine Software in the 1980s.
 It was one of two "Megagames" that they proposed to launch - Bandersnatch was aimed for the Sinclair ZX Spectrum computer whilst Psyclapse was due to be launched on the Commodore 64.
 Bandersnatch in particular was claimed to be the most innovative and advanced home computer title ever created, bringing new levels of interaction to the platform.
+However, the game got canceled in the wake of Imagine's bankruptcy, although the rights were eventually obtained by Psygnosis Ltd., and several of its concept finally made their way into their 1985 game 'Brataccas'.
 With its interactivity and theme, this episode can be seen as a 'real world' version of what Imagine were trying to create in 1984.

 When Stefan explains that his game doesn't require typing, Thakur says "No 'get lamp'?".
 This is a nod to the 1975 computer game "Colossal Cave Adventure", where the first useful command you must type in the game is "get lamp". ("Get Lamp" was also the title of a 2010 documentary about interactive fiction, a genre that includes "Bandersnatch" itself.)